hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 When you are in your working folder, execute the following command to start the test.

-Firstly, you should add simulator worker directory path to bash as an enviroment variable:
+First, you should add the simulator worker directory path to bash as an enviroment variable:
 ```
 export SIMULATOR_HOME=~/hazelcast-simulator-0.5
 PATH=$SIMULATOR_HOME/bin:$PATH
 ```

-Then run the script:
+Then, execute the script:

 ```
 ./run.sh
 ```